top of page

 Food Choices Rooted in Self-Awareness

-Yes, I still eat foods I love that might not check every “healthy” box.
-But I’ve learned to pay attention to how different foods make me feel.
-Some leave me energized and satisfied.
-Others leave me hungrier, sluggish, or foggy.
+This mindset extends to nutrition too.
+Yes, I still indulge in foods I love that might not check every “healthy” box.
+However, I've learned to pay attention to how different foods make me feel.
+Some leave me energized and satisfied, while others make me hungrier, sluggish, or mentally foggy.

-It’s not restriction.
-It’s intention.
+It’s not about restriction.
+It's about intention.

 Consistency Comes from Feeling Better, Not Doing More